Travel the world and have it count towards your anthropology degree!

 UBC’s International Service Learning (ISL) program allows you to contribute towards important projects led by community partners around the world.
 By taking part in ISL, you connect your academic studies with real-world experience.
 This opportunity fosters meaningful connections with communities around the world and will help you discover the local impact of global issues.
 You will also become engaged in a continuous cycle of learning, action and critical reflection.

 Spend the summer studying in an exciting international location without interrupting your winter semester course load.
 Take an intensive, focused course at another institution that you would not otherwise be able to take within your UBC degree.

-Visit our Summer Abroad page to browse through a list of our programs.
+Visit the Summer Abroad page to browse through a list of available programs.

 Get started today

-- Explore the Go Global website to learn more about Exchange, Group Study Programs, International Service Learning, partner universities, application deadlines, eligibility criteria, scholarships and awards.
+- Explore the Go Global website to learn more about partner universities, application deadlines, eligibility criteria, scholarships and awards.

 - Attend an information session – see the Go Global Calendar of Events.